Skip to main content

 Best Practices Summary

-• Use structured_output for all new integrations
+• Use the /schema endpoint for all new integrations

 • Provide descriptive schema_prompt instructions